Before your appointment:

 Follow-up communication is critical to a successful outcome!

 The frequency of follow-up communication can vary depending on the presenting case.
-We do request that you contact us by email or phone with updates at 2 weeks, 1 month, and 2 months after your initial appointment; we will reply to emails or phone calls within 72 hours.
+We do request that you contact us by email with an update 1 month after your initial appointment; we will reply to emails or phone calls within 72 business hours.

 Contact Us